 - The new NDC Directory contains ONLY information on final marketed drugs submitted to FDA in SPL electronic listing files by labelers.
 (A labeler may be either a manufacturer, including a repackager or relabeler, or, for drugs subject to private labeling arrangements, the entity under whose own label or trade name the product will be distributed.)
 Inclusion of information in the NDC Directory does not indicate that FDA has verified the information provided.
 The content of each NDC Directory entry is the responsibility of the labeler submitting the SPL file.

-- The NDCs listed on the old files are still considered listed with the Agency.
-FDA assumes there has been no change to the product listing information since the previously paper listed version.
+- The NDCs listed on the old files are still considered listed with the Agency if no changes have been made to the product listing information since the previously paper listed version.
+Any update to a paper listing must be made electronically and will be reflected in the current NDC Directory.

 - Assignment of an NDC number does not in any way denote FDA approval of the product.
 Any representation that creates an impression of official approval because of possession of an NDC number is misleading and constitutes misbranding.
-(21 CFR 207.39)
+(21 CFR 207.37 (a)(2))

 - Neither inclusion in the NDC Directory nor assignment of an NDC number is a determination that a product is a drug as defined by the FD&C Act, nor does either denote that a product is covered or eligible for reimbursement by Medicare, Medicaid or other payers.
 Assignment of NDC number to non-drug products is extremely prohibited.